-The Committee was informed about the proposed plan of the 4th TRCG Forum and TRCG Planning Meeting to be held in Q4 of 2022 in conjunction with the 17th IWS.
-In view of COVID-19 situation, the Roving Seminar would be further postponed to Q2 of 2023 and would be hosted by Vietnam.
+The Committee was informed about the proposed plan of the 4^{th} TRCG Forum and TRCG Planning Meeting to be further postponed to Q4 of 2023 in conjunction with the 18^{th} IWS.

+The Committee noted that the Roving Seminar would be conducted in Q2 of 2023 in Hanoi, Vietnam.